 While this might sound complicated, it actually becomes quite effortless once you’ve got the hang of things!
 In order to get you started on your dieting journey, we’re covering all the ins-and-outs of how to count macros.

 What Are Macronutrients?

 First, let’s discuss what macros actually are and how they fit into our diets.

 Macronutrients are the calorie providing substances found in food.
-They come in three forms — protein, carbohydrates, and fat — each of which having a distinct and vital function within the body.
+They come in three forms — protein, carbohydrates, and fat — and each of which has a distinct and vital function within the body.
 Understanding how each macro fits into your diet is the first important step towards achieving your health and fitness goals.

 Your muscles are actually made up of tiny proteins which are in a constant state of flux.
 Physical activity, whether it’s an intense workout or a leisurely walk, causes breakdowns in muscle proteins.